-Counselor Education students are eligible to enroll in one of the Department's certificate programs while completing their master's degree program (Certificate in Couple and Family Counseling, Addiction Counseling Certificate, and the Graduate Certificate in Trauma-Informed Counseling).
-Students are encouraged to discuss this option with their faculty advisor before submitting an application.
+Counselor Education students are eligible to enroll in one of the Department's certificate programs while completing their master's degree program (Certificate in Couple and Family Counseling, Addiction Counseling Certificate, Graduate Certificate in Trauma-Informed Counseling, and the Certificate in Rehabilitation Counseling).
+Students are encouraged to discuss this option with their program advisor before submitting an application.
 Financial aid does not cover the cost of certificate courses.